-3) The winner needs to volunteer some time in 2014 or 2015 to helping the Philadelphia chapter by recruiting other student journalists to the chapter or by assisting in organizing an event.
+4) The winner needs to volunteer some time in 2013 to helping the Philadelphia chapter by recruiting other student journalists to the chapter, or by assisting in organizing an event.

 To apply, send:

-1) A one-page essay describing your background, what you have done in journalism so far and what you plan to do in journalism as a career.
-Include your name, phone number, e-mail and address.
+1) A one-page essay describing your background, what you have done in journalism so far, and what you plan to do in journalism as a career.
+Include your name, phone number, e-mail, and addresses.

 2) Names of two references, with phone numbers and e-mail addresses.

-3) A transcript of your grades for college courses taken, or high-school grades if you are a freshman.
+3) A transcript of your grades for college courses taken, or high-school grades if you are in high school.